ayangd/BimayInstantVicon/README.md

 ### Linux/MacOS

 Minimal GCC version should be GCC 5, as specified [here](https://gcc.gnu.org/projects/cxx-status.html#cxx17).
-You would also need libcurl and libcrypto++ library for compilation.
+You would also need libcurl for compilation.

-Installation of libcurl and libcrypto++ can be as this example, in Debian Linux distros (like Ubuntu and Mint)
+Installation of libcurl can be as this example, in Debian Linux distros (like Ubuntu and Mint)

-    sudo apt install libcurl4-openssl-dev libcrypto++-dev
+    sudo apt install libcurl4-openssl-dev

 After everyting is satisfied, just run: